|

 I told him, “Mr. Frank, you’re making things difficult for me.
 If you’ll agree with me that a door cannot be both open and shut at the same time, then we have no need for ‘theoretically,’ ‘scientifically,’ but if you go on to tell me that you have seen such a door with your own eyes, I’m going to have trouble with that.
 Please answer my questions.”
 Of course, there was no answer.

 The next day he brought me to a bank.
 It was the first time I had ever been in the vault of a Swiss bank, or of any bank.
-I saw the impressive safe deposit boxes, in which one can store money, jewelry, manuscripts.
+I saw the impressive safe deposit boxes, in which one can store money, jewellery, manuscripts.
 Otto Frank took out the manuscripts.
 He said, “See, here they are.”
 We went back to his house to look at them.
 I said “Mr. Frank, I am not a handwriting specialist.
 I’m not interested in the manuscripts.
 What I want is for you to explain the story to me so that it holds up – but you can’t.”
 When I returned home from Basel, I drafted a report on the question of the diary, and made it available to a German friend who was having difficulties with the German courts for having expressed doubts about the authenticity of the diary.

 A German judge ordered an analysis of the handwriting of the “Anne Frank” manuscripts.
 Here we revisionists must be careful.
 I often hear people say, “They discovered handwriting with a ball-point pen.”
 Be careful!
 The report was totally inadequate.
 It concluded that everything in the manuscripts was written by the same hand.
 Remember that.
 The report stated that there was handwriting in ink from a ball-point pen, but it gave no specifics.
 We can’t tell how much of it, in how many places, and so on.
 Therefore, be cautious about that German report.